 Investment management joint-stock company "Indexo" (IPAS "Indexo", hereinafter "the Company") was registered on 10 January 2017.
 The Company received a licence for management of the state-funded pension scheme plans and licence for investment management services on 16 May 2017.
+In 2020 the Company established a subsidiary "Indexo Atklātais Pensiju Fonds" AS (hereinafter - "APF"), Financial and capital market commission issued licence on management of private pension funds on 21 January 2021.
+IPAS un APF comprises Group.

-The Company is providing asset management services to the state-funded pension scheme plans, as well as provides investment consulting services to clients.
+The Group is providing asset management services to the state-funded pension scheme plans, private pension plans as well as provides investment consulting services to clients.

-Regulatory framework of the Company
+Regulatory framework